Hong Kong’s Consumer Protection Regulations: What Business Owners Need to Know

 Ethical business practices are honest and transparent ways of conducting business.
 It includes:

-Businesses that operate ethically develop a strong bond with their customers and earn their trust.
-Customers that trust your business stay loyal, refer your business to family and friends and increase the chances of your success.
+Customers who trust your business stay loyal, refer your business to family and friends, and increase your chances of success.

 Ethical business practices also boost brand awareness, increasing conversions and making you more attractive to investors.